 Enter “m” for help.

-Use this commands and after enter “p” in shell:
+Use this command and enter “p” in the shell:

 5. How to Delete a Partition in Linux

 Use this command: